 Welcome one and all - Nau mai, Haere mai

-Jane Clark (Head Teacher), Tui Skelton, Lucy Harrod, Debbie Mackenzie, Rhea Taylor, Dianne Williams (Administrator), Lucy Brady (T.Aide)
+Jane Clark (Head Teacher), Tui Skelton, Lucy Harrod, Amy Guan, Rhea Taylor, Dianne Williams (Administrator), Lucy Brady (T.Aide)